Songs of Pain

 Songs of Pain is the first album by folk singer-songwriter Daniel Johnston, recorded on a simple tape recorder and released on Compact Cassette.
 Johnston recorded these songs in the basement of his parents' house in West Virginia.
-It was recorded in 1980 and 1981, and handed out to friends by Johnston.
-It was rereleased on cassette by Stress Records in 1988, and on Compact Disc in 2003 by the label Dual Tone, together with More Songs of Pain as Early Recordings Volume 1.
+Johnston recorded the tape between 1980 and 1981, and it was later mass produced on cassette by Stress Records in 1988, and on Compact Disc in 2003 by the label Dual Tone, together with More Songs of Pain as Early Recordings Volume 1.

 Background

-Johnston began writing songs in 1979 to impress his friends Laurie Allen and Dave Thornberry.
-Johnston had a crush on Allen, and equated her with true love and all that was good with the world.
-Many of the songs written were self deprecating love songs to impress Allen.
-Eventually, in 1980, Johnston began recording the songs and compiling them into albums to share with his peers.
-The albums were recorded on a $59 Sanyo cassette recorder with Radio Shack tape stock.
-Johnston performed most of the instrumentation, and overdubbed the vocals himself.

-During the early recording of the album, in 1980, Johnston discovered that Allen was engaged to an undertaker, and was heartbroken when she moved to Florida with him, fuelling much of the album's depressive moods.

-'Songs of Pain' was recorded between 1980 and 1981 during Daniel Johnston's Freshman, Sophomore and Junior years studying at Kent State University in East Liverpool, Ohio.
+Songs of Pain was recorded between 1980 and 1981 during Daniel Johnston's Freshman, Sophomore and Junior years studying at Kent State University in East Liverpool, Ohio.
 During this period, Johnston lived in his parents' basement in West Virginia, where he would make recordings to share with friends and fellow students.
-According to Douglas Wolk, writing for Pitchfork, the album was compiled for musician/painter Katy McCarty, who met Johnston circa 1985.
-Although Billboard mentions that Johnston began distributing Songs of Pain' when he moved to Houston, Texas in 1983.
-The album would be officially released in 1988 by Stress Records.